Type: Package

 1:3 %is% 1:3 # TRUE

-1:3 %is% c(1, 2, 3) # FALSE, type mismatch (integer vs double)
+1:3 %is% c(1, 2, 3) # FALSE (integer vs double)

-%map%: Case-insensitive mapping returning named vector
+Case-insensitive mapping returning a named vector

 Description